mcore1976/sim7000gpstracker/README.md

 The device when texted by mobile phone polls info from GPS of SIM7000 module (if can fix to sattelites - tries several minutes to fix).
 Collected location information is send back as text message to your phone as Google Map link.

-This version provides SMS (mobile texting)  control of GPS tracker behavior.
+The ATMEGA 328P AVR-GCC code provides SMS (mobile texting)  control of GPS tracker behavior.
 Command can be send in lower or upper letters.
 If command is correct it will be responded with appropriate text message confirmation.
 Following commands are available :

 - Command "MULTI"  gives CONTINOUS MODE of positioning and sends 5 times GPS location in 3-4 minutes interval.
 Simply send a text message MULTI to your simcard in GPS tracker to receive five GPS positions in 20 minutes sequence.